wopian/kitsu/packages/kitsu/README.md

    // Do something before request is sent return config
 }, error => {
-   // Do something with request error return Promise.reject(error)
+   // Do something with the request error return Promise.reject(error)
 })
 ```